mattelisi/RHUL-stats/docs/02-intro-R.md

 #> F-statistic: 373.1 on 1 and 23 DF,  p-value: 1.032e-15
 ```

-So, based on this data, our estimate of the Hubble constant is 76.58 with a standard error of 3.96.
+So, based on this data, **our estimate of the Hubble constant is 76.58 with a standard error of 3.96.** The standard error - which is the standard deviation of the sampling distribution of our estimates - gives an ideas of the range of values that is compatible with our data and could be used to compute a confidence intervals.

 ::: {.rmdnote}